aperezdc/perezdecastro.org/2019/from-web-engines-hackfest-to-fosdem.markdown

 <figure class="image">
   ![](gtk-wk-sg.svg)
-  <figcaption>An ideal future: paint Web contnt in th GPU, feed textures to GTK+.</figcaption>
+  <figcaption>An ideal future: paint Web content in the GPU, feed textures to GTK+.</figcaption>
 </figure>

 While not needing to modify our existing rendering pipeline should help, and